brittneyleighb/DatabaseDesignMasterReference/README.md

 ## 1. The Relational Model — Why Tables Won

-In plain English, a relational database is a system of organized lists where each list is a table, each row is a record, and each table can be linked to others by shared values.
+A relational database is a system of organized lists where each list is a table, each row is a record, and each table can be linked to others by shared values.
 Think of it like a really disciplined filing cabinet.
 Every drawer has a clear label, every folder follows the same template within a drawer, and you can cross-reference one folder to another by writing down the matching ID.
 This structure is what lets your bank track millions of customers and billions of transactions without losing a penny, and what lets a hospital pull up the right patient's record in milliseconds.
 Almost every business application you use (payroll, inventory, electronic medical records, airline reservations) is sitting on top of a relational database.

 In 1970 E. F. Codd published a deceptively simple idea: store data in **relations** (tables).
 What made it revolutionary wasn't tables themselves.
 It was that the model also gave us a **mathematical algebra** for manipulating those tables, and a clean separation between *what* you want and *how* the database fetches it.